 Applying to U-M as a DACA or undocumented student

 First-year applicants and transfer applicants should visit their respective sections on the Office of Undergraduate Admissions website for details about requirements and deadlines, AP/IB or transfer credit, our selection process, and more.
-Applicants may complete either the Common Application or the Coalition Application (please complete one, not both).
+Applicants may complete the Common Application.
 If you do not have a Social Security Number, leave that field blank on the application.

 - Applicants completing the Common App who are undocumented or who receive DACA benefits should select “DACA, undocumented, Deferred Enforced Departure, or Temporary Protected Status” for citizenship status.

 Applicants with extenuating circumstances may be eligible for a waiver of the $75 application fee.
 You can apply for a fee waiver by going to the U-M specific portion of the application, and checking "Family Situation" or "Other."